 Discover historic places relating to Charles Lindbergh, his family, and the surrounding area at your own pace.
 Choose one of the suggested itineraries or explore them all.

 Charles Lindbergh once said that the Mississippi River “has wound its way in and out of my life like the seasons."
-Follow the Lindbergh historic site nature trail down to the river’s edge, see the Lindbergh House from a different perspective, and be on the lookout for wildlife.
+On the Trail is a fun, family-friendly scavenger hunt and nature adventure for all ages.
+Guests can check out a pack of cards featuring different plants and animals that can be found on the trails by the river’s edge, see the Lindbergh House from a different perspective, and be on the lookout for wildlife.
 Continue on the trail, which connects to the Charles A. Weyerhaeuser Memorial Museum and Charles A. Lindbergh State Park trail systems.
+On the Trail scavenger hunt cards are available at the front desk and their use is included with site admission.

-Take a driving tour to discover sites that showcase Little Falls’s history and how the Lindbergh family contributed to the area.
-Visit the cemetery where his half-sisters, Lillian Lindbergh Roberts and Edith Lindbergh, are buried, see the buildings from which his father ran his law practice, and much more.
+Take a driving tour to discover sites that showcase the Lindbergh family's history in Little Falls.
+This 12-stop driving tour includes homes of members of Charles’s family, the cemetery where his first wife and half-sisters, Lillian Lindbergh Roberts and Edith Lindbergh, are buried, various buildings from which his father ran his law practice, and much more.

 WPA walking tour